On Dynamic Pricing with Covariates: Problem Setup

-Assumption \ref{assp_error} on the error term covers common distributions such as Normal and random variables with bounded support.
-The sub-Gaussian parameter $\bar{\sigma}^2$ is an upper bound proxy for the true variance of the random variable, which can be easily obtained for a bounded random variable.
+Assumption \ref{assp_error} on the error term covers common distributions such as normal distribution and distributions with bounded support.
+The sub-Gaussian parameter $\bar{\sigma}^2$ works as an upper bound for the true variance of the random variable.
 We note that the filtration definition includes the covariates at time $t+1$.
-This small change allows the demand shock $\epsilon_t$ to be dependent on the covariates $x_t$ and gives us more modeling flexibility.
+This small change allows the demand shock $\epsilon_t$ to be dependent on the covariates $x_t$ at that time period and gives more modeling flexibility.
+We remark that while such a martingale structure is assumed with respect to the demand shock, no assumption is imposed on the covariates $x_t$ other than the boundedness in Assumption \ref{assp_bound}.

-In the following we show how the general model \eqref{fun_demand} recovers the binary demand model \eqref{BDM2} and the linear demand model \eqref{LDM} as special cases.

-\begin{example}[Binary Demand Model] As noted in the previous section, the binary demand model \eqref{BDM2} (also \eqref{BDM1}) is considered by a number of papers as in Table \ref{Tab:table_bound} (denoted by binary model in the ``Demand Model'' column).
-We first restrict the first dimension of $x_t$ to be always $1$.
-To recover \eqref{BDM2}, we can then set the function $g(\cdot)$ in \eqref{fun_demand} to be the cumulative distribution function of $-\tilde{\xi}_t$, $\gamma^*=(-\sigma,0,...,0)^\top$, and

-Thus it becomes the binary demand model \eqref{BDM2}.
-The parameter $\sigma$ is an unknown parameter that represents the price coefficient or describes the variance of the utility shock in \eqref{BDM2}; the sub-Gaussian parameter $\bar{\sigma}^2$ can be easily chosen as $1/4$ from the boundedness of $\epsilon_t.$ \end{example}

-\begin{example}[Linear Demand Model] The linear demand model \eqref{LDM} can be easily recovered from \eqref{fun_demand} by letting the function $g(\cdot)$ be an identity function.
-As in Example \ref{eg1}, we restrict the first dimension of $x_t$ to be always $1$.
-Then, the model in \citep{qiang2016dynamic} can be recovered by setting $\gamma^*=(b,0,...,0)$; the covariate-free linear demand model in \citep{den2014simultaneously, keskin2014dynamic} can be recovered by setting $\beta^*=(a,0,...,0)$ and $\gamma^*=(b,0,...,0)$. \end{example}

-\paragraph{Performance Measure.}
+\paragraph{Performance measure.}\